KnpLabs/Gaufrette/README.markdown

 Another advantage of this is the possibility to update the files location without any impact on the code apart from the definition of your filesystem.
-In exemple, if your project grows up very fast and if your server reaches its limits, you can easily move your medias in an Amazon S3 server or any other solution.
+In example, if your project grows up very fast and if your server reaches its limits, you can easily move your medias in an Amazon S3 server or any other solution.